Employment law- Collective redundancies

 - if there is any way to avoid the redundancies;

-- the reason for the proposed redundancies;
+- the reason for the proposed redundancies.

-Remedies for an employer’s failure to consult
+What are the remedies for an employer’s failure to consult?

 The remedy for breach of the collective consultation rules is a “protective award” of up to 90 days’ pay for each affected employee, which is an effective and penalising remedy against the employer.
 The claim must be brought by the recognised trade union or employee representatives if they are in place, otherwise the claim can be brought by each individual affected employee.